sundials-codes/mri-adaptivity-paper/README.md

 ```bash
   bash ./make-all-plots.sh
 ```

+If these finish successfully, you may skip directly to the [Analyzing results section below](#analyzing-results).

 The remainder of this section provides instructions for running individual tests and generating the corresponding plots.